MattPieti/MattPieti.github.io/_projects/3accelerometer/index.md

 ---
 layout: post
 title: Undergraduate Research - Accelerometers & Activity Recognition
 description: Implemented an MMA8452Q three-axis accelerometer on an Arduino UNO to measure user movement, resulting in the development of a prototype activity recognition algorithm.
 Invited to role due to strong academic achievement.
-Worked collaboratively with a peer.
+Worked collaboratively with a peer and presented results.
 skills:
+  - Arduino
+  - PCB
+  - Research
+  - Collaboration
-  -
+  - Communication

-main-image: /Maze.PNG
+main-image: /accel.PNG
 ---

 ---